Daftendirektour: Background

 For this tour, Daft Punk used their home studio equipment for the live stage.
 As Thomas Bangalter of the duo stated, "Everything was synched up—the drum machines, the bass lines.
 The sequencer was just sending out the tempos and controlling the beats and bars.
 On top of this structure we built all these layers of samples and various parts that we could bring in whenever we wanted to."
 Little video footage from the tour has been released.
 A clip featuring "Rollin' & Scratchin'" can be seen on D.A.F.T.: A Story About Dogs, Androids, Firemen and Tomatoes.
 Elements of the track "Alive" can also be heard as it was performed at the Mayan Theater in Los Angeles, California.
-The band had used several machines running ARKAOS software into a custom visual setup.
+The band had used several machines running ArKaos software into a custom visual setup.

 Daft Punk released a live album, Alive 1997, in 2001, which featured their performance at Que Club Birmingham on 8 November 1997.
 The recording was selected by Daft Punk themselves for release, as they considered it to be their favorite from the Daftendirektour.
 In 2022, a recording of the complete Mayan Theater set from the tour was streamed to promote the rerelease of Homework and Alive 1997.

-Setlist
+Set list

-Average setlist based on known performances from 14 June 1997, 9 August 1997, 8 November 1997, and 17 December 1997.
+Average set list based on known performances from 14 June 1997, 9 August 1997, 8 November 1997, and 17 December 1997.
 Shows were improvised and the order and number of songs varied across the tour, although the setlist below was usually played (minus the encore).